 - Additional information

-Eremotherium Laurillardi Giant Ground Sloth Skeleton Museum quality polyurethane resins, made in the USA.
-Measures 13 feet tall or 4m.
+Eremotherium Laurillardi Giant Ground Sloth Skeleton Measures 13 feet tall.
+Eremotherium Laurillardi Giant Ground Sloth Skeleton is Museum quality polyurethane resins, made in the USA.
 Daytona Beach Late Pleistocene.
-Skeleton requires crating for shipping which is included in price.
+Skeleton cast from the Original of the Royal Ontario Museum.
+Mounted Skeleton requires crate for shipping.
 Please call 509-951-3557 for shipping quote.

 Eremotherium is an extinct genus of ground sloth of the family Megatheriidae, endemic to North America and South America during the Pleistocene epoch.

 It lived from 4.9 million years ago to 11,000 years ago existing for approximately 4.889 million years ago.
 Fossils have been uncovered from Volusia County, Florida, Chatham County, Georgia; Berkeley County, South Carolina; Espirito Santo; and Pedra Preta, Brazil; Tarapoto, Peru (giant form); Rio Canas, Ecuador.